bivamshu/expenseManager/README.md

 # expenseManager
 This is a python application to manage your expenses.

-It is being creating with python using the tkinter framework for the UI.
+It is being created with python using the tkinter framework for the UI.